-It’s a good option for low traffic areas of your home as well as ceilings.
+Because of this, flat finishes are a great option for low traffic areas of your home as well as for your ceilings.

 A Matte Finish

-A matte finish is perfect for a low or moderately trafficked area in your home.
+A matte paint finish is a good choice for a low-traffic areas in your home.

-It’s easy to maintain and durable so even occasional wear and tear won’t result in a need to completely repaint the room.
+As a result, even occasional wear and tear on matte sheen walls won’t require the need to completely repaint the room.

-Eggshell enamel has a soft, luxurious finish that looks great in moderately trafficked areas like living rooms or hallways.
+An eggshell sheen has a soft, luxurious finish that looks great in living rooms or hallways.

 The satin enamel finish is soft and almost pearl-like.

-Semi-gloss enamel paint is great for accents and trim.
+Semi-gloss paint is always a great choice for accents and trim work.

-It does very well in high-traffic areas and high moisture areas, so it’s perfect for cabinets in either the kitchen or the bathroom.
+Semi-gloss sheen is so perfect for cabinets in either the kitchen or the bathroom.

 This is the highest gloss you can possibly get.

-It works very well for the high use surfaces of your home, like staircase banisters.
+A high gloss paint finish can work beautifully for high use surfaces in your home, like staircase banisters.

-There are a number of factors that go into choosing the best paint for your project.
+There are a number of factors that go into choosing the best paint finish for your project.

-Before you choose the paint you want to go with, it’s a good idea to discuss the project and your vision for the results with the professionals where you buy your paint.
+Before you choose the paint you want to go with, it’s a good idea to discuss the project and your vision for the results with the professionals at a paint store or wherever you buy your paint.